 "I'm supposed to meet someone.
 I am Darien Shields..."
 Darien explained before Molly's eyes grew wide with recognition.

 "Could have fooled me."

 "I don't need you.
 I am not suicidal and…I wasn't abused emotionally or physically, I have nothing for you."

-Darien exclaimed still standing on his feet and looking down on the girl, who was not affected at all.
+Serena laughed at his statement.
+She hadn't been called that.
+"I am not a therapist and if you need one I know people who are great at diagnosing your paranoia.
+I am practically cupid and I am here to find you your soul mate so sit your lovely butt down and hush."
+Her tone went from welcoming and friendly to cold like a professor on a bad day.
 "Alright here is my job.
 I will set you up with various people you may be compatible with and see if there are any sparks.
 Soul mates are usually in the same area and I believe yours is out there are well."
-Serena explained while Darien still looked at her like she was crazy.

 "Did that prick just call me meatball head?"